SEVILLE TO MALAGA

 Stops: Seville-Santa Justa, San Bernardo, Dos Hermanas, Marchena, Osuna, Pedrera, Bobadilla, El Chorro, Las Mellizas, Alora, Malaga Maria Zambrano.

-There is also the faster AVANT service on the new high speed tracks.
+There is also the faster AVANT service on the new high speed line.
 Bold indicates where four of the five trains stop.

 This line heads south out of the Andalucian capital, stopping first at the city station of San Bernardo, near the Prado de San Sebastian and La Buhaira on Seville's Cercanias network.
 The following stop is Dos Hermanas, the satellite town to the south-east of Seville which has become a city in its own right; this station is also served by the Cercanias service.